barebox/barebox/Documentation/user/networking.rst

 parameter, specifying the IP address of your board.
 See :ref:`fastboot` for more information about Fastboot usage.

-DSA (Distributed Switch Architecture) Support in Barebox
+DSA (Distributed Switch Architecture) Support in barebox
 --------------------------------------------------------

-Barebox includes support for DSA (Distributed Switch Architecture), allowing for basic configuration and management of network switches within the bootloader.
+barebox includes support for DSA (Distributed Switch Architecture), allowing for basic configuration and management of network switches within the bootloader.